General der Nachrichtenaufklärung: Technical description

 The 3-digit groups were read in the order of page-line.
 The recipher of 3-digit ciphers was as varied as in the case of 2-figure ciphers.
 Each figure was re-enciphered separately.
 This is to say, for the page numbers, a hatted order of the figures 1 to 0 was substituted.
 Thus Page 1 became 4, 2 became 6 and so on.
 Fig. VIII.

 3-digit code R3ZC which was mentioned by Corporal A. Faure of NAA 11 and was discovered as part of the Norway codes.
 It was a code with 10 pages of 100 positions each, 10 x 10 alphabetically arranged.
 One column of each page, the 8th was empty.
 Only the 100's and 10's figures of each group were reciphered.

 The 3-figure code, it is clear from all interrogations, was mainly used by the Army, but also by the Air Forces.
 According to a report by Uffz.
 Karrenberg of Group VI, on regimental networks and for less important messages on the level of assault armies, mainly the 3-digit codes (with a 2-digit Latin square encipherment) was used.
 KONA 1 personnel stated that every Army Group down to Battalion had its own 3-digit code.

-It is curious to note that a good deal of plaintext was inserted into the 3-digit enciphered code as it was transmitted.
+A good deal of plaintext was inserted into the 3-digit enciphered code as it was transmitted.
 Gerlich pointed out the advantages of plaintext insertion stating: They often gave words and names not contained in the code.
 3-figure traffic was always solved when one encipherment was available 3-figure traffic was only slightly more secure that 2-digit code traffic and was 80% readable.
 It was known that Air Force codes were often current for much longer periods than those for the Army, and thus be able to find depth.
 Army 3-digit codes were changed after a big operation and were in use for one week to one month.
 However, all 3-digit codes were readable and Lt.
 Col. Mettig stated that from spring 1943 to 1945, 2-digit and 3-digit traffic was read regularly, providing a large amount of tactical intelligence.

 The operational 3-digit codes were discontinued in 1943 and replaced by 3-digit Signal Codes, which were different only in that they contained no letters, only words and phrases of importance, and were not alphabetic but had meanings grouped under headings such as attack, defend, enemy movements.
 Each meaning had two or three, 3-figure groups allotted to it.
 As in the case of the former code, anything not in the codebook was sent in plaintext.
 It was assumed that these types of codes were also read as consistently and as fully as the 2-digit and 3-digit codes they superseded.